Humphery Railway Bridge: History

 The concrete arch bridge supporting the railway line 2.8 km west of Humphery was constructed in 1913 as the last of several bridges on this line.

 A rail link was requested from Maryborough to the long established town of Gayndah in the 1860s, but construction did not begin until the late 1880s.
 The line opened to Brooweena in July 1889, Boompa in March 1891 and Biggenden in April 1891.
 Although the rails ended at Degilbo, this section was not opened until 1893 when flood damage to the bridge over the Mary River at Antigua cut off the lime supply for the sugar industry at Maryborough and Bundaberg and a new supply was opened up near Degilbo.
 The line ended at Degilbo until the extension to Gayndah began with a 32 km extension to Wetheron that opened in December 1905.
 Gayndah was finally reached in December 1907.
 In 1910 a further extension was proposed.
 Construction of the railway between Gayndah and Mundubbera began in April 1911, anticipating by a few months the official turning of the first sod by Walter Paget, Minister for Railways, on 7 July 1911.
 The line was opened for traffic between Gayndah and Boomerang in November 1913 and to Mundubbera in February 1914.
 The line was further extended in the 1920s and reached Monto in September 1928.

 The use of concrete arches for railway bridges is a distinctive feature in Queensland and South Australia.
 The first concrete bridge in Queensland was constructed at Petrie Terrace in 1897.
-Between 1900 and 1913, six arch concrete railway bridges were constructed in Queensland approximating with the term in office of William Pagan as Chief Engineer of Railways and it is believed that he was responsible for their design.
+Between 1900 and 1913, six arch concrete railway bridges were constructed in Queensland approximating the term in office of William Pagan as Chief Engineer of Railways and it is believed that he was responsible for their design.
 The first two (Swansons Rail Bridge near Toowoomba and Deep Creek Railway Bridge near Degilbo), followed the form of a stone arch bridge.
 However, Steep Rocky Creek Railway Bridge in 1906 departs completely from stone forms and has wall type arches supporting vertical diaphragms with a deck slab carrying the track and ballast; this bridge was built to cross a ravine in rugged country and represents a similar design and technical developments to meet similar requirements to that at Humphery, which was completed a few years later.